ansible/ansible/docs/docsite/rst/scenario_guides/guides.rst

 Scenario Guides
 ******************

+The guides in this section are migrating into collections.
+Remaining guides may be out of date.

-The guides in this section cover integrating Ansible with a variety of platforms, products, and technologies.
+These guides cover integrating Ansible with a variety of platforms, products, and technologies.
 They explore particular use cases in greater depth and provide a more "top-down" explanation of some basic features.

 .. toctree::
    :maxdepth: 1
    :caption: Public Cloud Guides

    guide_alicloud
-   ../collections/amazon/aws/index
+..
+  guide_aws

    guide_cloudstack
    guide_gce
    guide_azure